abmarnie/godot-architecture-organization-advice/README.md

 **Architecture should always be tailored to the individual needs of a project.** Selectively follow the advice that makes sense to you.
 Avoid anything that seems unfun (don't feel compelled to do a massive refactor).
 Generally be judicious.
 - In a 2 day game jam, you should probably ignore architecture entirely.
 The importance of architecture scales with the size and complexity of your project.
 - In some projects, a more "data oriented" approach where folders are seperated by data type (file extension) might make more sense.
+One advantage of this approach is that you don't have to spend any time thinking about where to add new files.
 - Placing source code files further away from scenes probably won't confer you any benefits if you don't use an IDE.
 In fact, it may do nothing but hinder you.
 Even if you do use an IDE, it is rather subjective.

 #### Contents